AGlass0fMilk/aglass0fmilk.github.io/_posts/2021-5-4-getting-started-with-the-tcan455x-bob.md

 message received: 5
 ```

-LED1 and LED2 should be alternately blinking as well.
+LED1 and LED2 should be blinking at the same time as well.

-### Example explanation
+That's it, you're ready to use the TCAN455x in your project!
+Just make sure to hook up the pins in a similar manner.

+If you find a bug or improvement for the driver, please submit an issue on GitHub, or even better submit a pull request!

-## Resources and Going Further
+[//]: # (Resources and Going Further Section)